microjoint/mj-puppet-dnsmasq/README.md

 ####`service_name`

-This selects the name of the ntp service for puppet to manage.
+This selects the name of the dnsmasq service for puppet to manage.

 ##Limitations